surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Dependency Filters

-You can refer the existing lookup and create a new lookup to retrieve the data a based of the referred lookup.
+You can refer the existing lookup and create a new lookup to retrieve the data based of the referred lookup.
 In this way  you can extract the data depending on referred

    -   **Referred** on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.